Standard position for surfaces in link complements in arbitrary 3-manifolds: Saddles, meridian punctures, and boundary of the surface

 For a weakly generalized alternating link, if a surface $Z$ has a saddle, that saddle intersects a crossing arc exactly once.
 Recall from subsection~\ref{Sec:Gluing} that each interior edge of the chunk decomposition is identified to exactly one crossing arc, with four interior edges in total identified to a single crossing arc.
 Thus saddles meet interior edges as in \reffig{Saddle}, right.
 Shown in that figure are the four edges that glue up to the crossing arc (red), and the way the saddle surface meets them.
 For a surface in normal form, we consider how the surface intersects interior edges and truncation edges.
 Because interior edges are identified to crossing arcs, and each such arc runs through exactly one saddle, analogous to the notation of \cite{Menasco1984}, we label each intersection of $\bdy Z_j$ and an interior edge with an $S$.

-Recall that a surface $Z$ in a link exterior $Y-N(L)$ is \emph{meridianally compressible} if there is a disc $D$ embedded in $Y$ such that $D\cap Z = \bdy D$ and the interior of $D$ intersects $L$ exactly once transversely.
+Recall that a surface $Z$ in a link exterior $Y-N(L)$ is \emph{meridianally compressible} if there is a disk $D$ embedded in $Y$ such that $D\cap Z = \bdy D$, the interior of $D$ intersects $L$ exactly once transversely, and $\bdy D$ is not parallel through (an annulus in) $Z$ to a meridian of $\bdy N(L)$.
+Such a disk $D$ is called a meridianal compression disk.
 Otherwise $Z$ is \emph{meridianally incompressible}.
-For a meridianally compressible surface, performing surgery along $D-N(L)$ yields a new surface with boundary forming a meridian of $N(L)$; this is called a \emph{meridianal compression} of $Z$.
+For a meridianally compressible surface, performing surgery along $D-N(L)$ yields a new surface whose boundary is the union of $\bdy Z$ and two meridians on $\bdy N(L)$; this is called a \emph{meridianal compression} of $Z$.

-Both for classical alternating links in $S^3$~\cite{Menasco1984} and for weakly generalized alternating links under certain conditions~\cite[Lemma~4.9]{HowiePurcell}, a closed surface $Z'$ is meridianally compressible.
+Both for classical alternating links in $S^3$~\cite{Menasco1984} and for weakly generalized alternating links under certain conditions~\cite[Lemma~4.9]{HowiePurcell}, every closed surface $Z'$ is meridianally compressible.
 After meridianal compressions the resulting surface $Z$ meets the diagram in meridians.
-In \cite{Menasco1984, HTT1} for links in $S^3$, each intersection of $Z$ with a meridian in the projection plane is labeled with a $P$, which stands for a meridianal \textit{puncture}.
-For weakly generalized alternating links, when $Z$ again meets the diagram in meridians, such a meridian will intersect two truncation faces.
+In \cite{Menasco1984, HTT1} for links in $S^3$, each meridian on $\bdy Z$ is labeled with a $P$, which stands for a meridianal \textit{puncture}.
+For weakly generalized alternating links, when $\bdy Z$ again consists only of meridians, each meridian will intersect two truncation faces.
 We also wish to label intersections with a $P$, but the setup will be slightly different.
 To describe our labelling, we first need the following definition.